(105 ILCS 5/14A-32)

 (1) procedures for annually informing the community

-at-large, including parents or guardians, about the accelerated placement program and the methods used for the identification of children eligible for accelerated placement;
+at-large, including parents or guardians, community-based organizations, and providers of out-of-school programs, about the accelerated placement program and the methods used for the identification of children eligible for accelerated placement, including strategies to reach groups of students and families who have been historically underrepresented in accelerated placement programs and advanced coursework;

 (2) a process for referral that allows for multiple